beyondessential/tamanu/database/model/central-server/public/patients.md

 {% docs table__patients %}
-Information on patients.
+The central record for a patient.

+⚠️ The full contents of this table are synced to all devices, and in larger deployments this may be hundreds of thousands of records (or even millions), so it is critical to keep the row size small.

+Only contains basic patient data (name, dob, etc.): the bare minimum to be able to find that patient in the system from the search page.

+The remainder of the patient data is stored in the `patient_additional_data` table, which is only synced to a device once it has marked that patient for sync (in the `patient_facility` table).
 {% enddocs %}

-{% docs patients__id %}
-Tamanu identifier for patients
-{% enddocs %}

 {% docs patients__display_id %}
 Tamanu identifier for patients that is used on the front-end to refer to a patient.

-In some deployments this is the National Health Number (NHN)
+It is usually the primary "health system" ID for this patient (ie something like a medicare number, national healthcare number, etc), and may be imported from an external system or allocated by Tamanu itself.

+Informally this is called NHN or "Display ID" interchangeably.

+Additional external IDs are tracked in the `patient_secondary_ids` table.
 {% enddocs %}

 {% docs patients__first_name %}